 There are lots of different brands of pilll, and one brand can cause problems while another might be much better.

 The IUD (copper coil) is increasingly popular since it does not contain hormones.
-The IUD is very reliable, and women of any age can have it, even if they have not been pregnant before.
+The IUD is very reliable, and can be used at any age, even if you have not been pregnant before.

-Doctors are worried that women will stop their contraception suddenly, before they have chosen a good alternative method of contraception.
+Doctors are worried that people will stop their contraception suddenly, before they have chosen a good alternative method of contraception.